 Something else that the team appreciated was Rydoo’s tight integration with SAP, the enterprise software used at Nipro for resource planning.
 For a lot of larger companies, this tool is what ties together their digital workflows, making it critical that the two work well together.
 “The consultant who helped us set up SAP had already implemented Rydoo before, so he knew exactly what he needed to do,” Hugo tells us.

-One of the most important things for travel booking is keeping everything under control — you don’t want your employees to fly business class when the budget doesn’t allow it, for example.
+One of the most important things is keeping everything under control — you don’t want your employees to fly business class when the budget doesn’t allow it, for example.
 “We really think it’ll help with late bookings,” Hugo says.
 “Right now, we often have people booking shortly before their trip, sometimes resulting in expensive flights and stays.”
 With Rydoo, the team is able to approve or deny these requests before they’re booked — something that could end up saving the business a lot of money.